KoBeWi/Godot-Project-Builds/README.md

 - **Itch**
     - **Butler Path:** Path to itch.io's Butler executable used to publish builds to itch.io.
     - **Username:** Login used for authentication when uploading games.
-Note that unlike other upload tools, you are supposed to launch Butler and login to cache your credentials (this is not handled by Project Builder).
-This has to be done once.
+Note that unlike the other upload tools, you have to launch butler and login to cache your credentials (this is not handled by Project Builder).
+It has to be done once.

-### Required Paths

-This applies to tasks and configuration.
-You will sometimes notice that a file/directory field is marked yellow or red.
-This denotes required fields.
-If a field is yellow, it means that the target file/directory must exist at the time the task is executed, so at most it has to be created as a result of preceding tasks.
-If a field is red it means that the task will fail at prevalidation stage.

-#### Global Configuration
+#### Local Configuration

 - **Godot**
     - **Godot Exec For This Project:** Executable used for exporting the current project.
 If you leave this empty, the default one will be used.
 This option is useful when you have projects using different Godot versions.